Alfaizkhan/live-location/README.md

 ## License

-This plugin is open source project and the license is GNU GENERAL PUBLIC LICENSE.
+This plugin is open source project and the license is MIT LICENSE.